kakiac/DevEnv-Smarty/README.md

 You should now see the webpage previewed.

 Alternatively, you can install a plugin that previews the webpage from within Codespaces, see here for more info: https://stackoverflow.com/questions/74452866/how-preview-a-html-file-github-codespaces

+You should now be able to preview some elements of the nav bar

+10. Install **Glide.js** to create a cool slider at the top of the website.

+`npm install @glidejs/glide`

+Or add it using yarn

+And follow the installation details (changing your css/html/scss) in this link https://yarnpkg.com/package?q=%40glidejs%2Fglide&name=%40glidejs%2Fglide

+**Note**: if the server is running, you might need to interrupt it pressing Ctrl+C